-- Risk class A: It is the lowest risk class at all.
+Risk class A: It is the lowest risk class at all.
 No particular measures are required against intentional changes of software.
+Examination of software is part against intentional changes of software.
 Examination of software is part of the functional testing of the device.
 Conformity is required on the level of documentation.
 It is not expected that any instrument is classified as a risk class A instrument.
-However, by introducing this class, the corresponding possibility is held open. - Risk class B: In comparison to risk class A, the protection of software is required on the middle level.
+However, by introducing this class, the corresponding possibility is held open.

+Risk class B: In comparison to risk class A, the protection of software is required on the middle level.
 Correspondingly, the examination level is raised to the middle level.
 The conformity remains unchanged in comparison to risk class A.

 The software examination is carried out on the basis of the documentation.
-In the consequence, the TEC allows different implementations with respect to the same documentation when putting the instruments into market1.
+In the consequence, the TEC allows different implementations with respect to the same documentation when putting the instruments into market.